shanu0x17/CyberDefenders-Investigations/Investigations/Investigation-01-JetBrains/Readme.md

-# Investigation 01 - JetBrains Lab
+# JetBrains Lab

+> **Platform:** CyberDefenders
+> **Category:** Network Forensics
+> **Difficulty:** Easy
+> **Tools:** Wireshark, NetworkMiner, Brim

+---

 ## Overview

-This investigation focused on analyzing network traffic from a compromised web server using Wireshark.
-The objective was to identify attacker activity, extract indicators of compromise (IOCs), understand persistence mechanisms, and map observed behavior to the MITRE ATT&CK framework.
+This investigation focused on analyzing a compromised web server using a provided PCAP file.
+The objective was to reconstruct the attack timeline, identify how the attacker gained access, investigate post-exploitation activity, and understand the overall impact of the compromise.

+---

+## What I Did

+During this investigation, I:

+- Analyzed the provided PCAP file using Wireshark.
+- Identified the attacker's IP address through HTTP traffic analysis.
+- Determined the web server version and researched the associated CVE.
+- Traced the attacker's actions after the initial compromise.
+- Investigated the uploaded webshell and its execution timeline.
+- Identified persistence mechanisms used by the attacker.
+- Examined credential modifications performed during the attack.
+- Investigated the attempted container escape activity.
+- Correlated attacker behavior with MITRE ATT&CK tactics.

+---

 ## Skills Practiced

 - PCAP Analysis
+- HTTP Traffic Analysis
-- Wireshark Investigation
+- Web Exploitation Investigation
 - IOC Identification
-- Web Exploitation Analysis
-- Network Forensics
+- Timeline Reconstruction

-## Tools Used

-- Wireshark
+- MITRE ATT&CK Mapping
-- CyberDefenders Lab Environment

-## Investigation Process

-1. Examined HTTP traffic within the PCAP.
-2. Identified suspicious requests targeting the web server.
-3. Tracked attacker activity after initial access.
-4. Analyzed communication patterns and indicators.
-5. Correlated findings with attack techniques.
+---

-## Key Findings
+## Key Learnings

-- Identified evidence of web server compromise.
+- How to investigate a web server compromise using only network traffic.
-- Observed attacker activity following successful exploitation.
+- How attacker activities can be reconstructed from packet captures.
-- Extracted multiple indicators of compromise (IOCs).
+- The importance of identifying Indicators of Compromise (IOCs).
-- Analyzed attacker communication behavior.
-- Mapped observed activity to relevant MITRE ATT&CK techniques.

-## MITRE ATT&CK Techniques Observed

-- Initial Access
-- Execution
-- Command and Control

-## Lessons Learned

-- Network traffic can reveal the complete attack chain.
-- PCAP analysis is valuable for incident response investigations.
-- Understanding HTTP traffic patterns helps identify malicious behavior.
+- How MITRE ATT&CK helps classify attacker behavior.

-- Indicators of compromise are critical for detection and future monitoring.
+---

 ## Reflection

-This was my first CyberDefenders SOC Analyst Tier 1 investigation.
-The lab improved my understanding of Wireshark-based investigations and demonstrated how network evidence can be used to reconstruct attacker activity.
+This investigation improved my confidence in using Wireshark to analyze real-world attack traffic and strengthened my understanding of network forensics and incident investigation.